 TEST 3: Checking The O2 Heater's Resistance

-Now, we're gonna' check the internal resistance of the left front O2 sensor's heater element.
+The next step, and the last one, is to check the internal resistance of the right front oxygen sensor's heater element.

 NOTE: The illustration above shows the connector of the oxygen sensor itself.
 The resistance test is done on the O2 sensor's connector and NOT on the O2 sensor engine wiring harness connector.

 Locate the two male terminals of the O2 sensor's connector shown in the illustration above.